-Keep in mind, too, that locking your bike’s frame with a standard U-lock doesn’t protect parts like wheels and saddles that can often be removed without any tools.
+Keep in mind, too, that locking your bike’s frame with a standard U-lock doesn’t protect parts like wheels and seats that can often be removed without any tools.
 Susi Wunsch, founder of the cycling lifestyle site Velojoy, sent along this diagram illustrating how multiple types of locks — including cables, chains, and skewers — can be used together to safeguard all parts of your bike.
-Below, Wunsch and other experts recommend the best locks for safeguarding your bike and all of its parts.
+Below, Wunsch, Bernstein, and seven more cycling experts recommend the best locks for safeguarding your bike and all of its parts.

 Nearly everyone I spoke with considered the Kryptonite New York lock the most secure option out there.
 The company introduced the lock in 1994 to rise to the challenge of increased reports of bike thefts in the city.
 Charles McCorkell, owner of Bicycle Habitat, said Kryptonite’s New York lock is extra secure because “the locking mechanism turns and locks on both sides — so it can’t just be cut once — and takes twice the effort to break into.
 The larger diameter of the U also takes longer to cut, and the keys are almost unpickable.”
 The 16-millimeter-thick steel is extremely difficult to cut with standard bolt cutters.
+While Kryptonite makes several different lock series of varying thicknesses, Emily Wendorff, a sales associate at Ride Brooklyn, says models from the brand’s New York line, like this one, are “the safest locks you can get from them.”
 The lock comes with three keys, including one with an LED light for easily unlocking your bike in the dark, and a bracket for mounting the lock on your frame for easy transport.
 For best results, loop the lock around both the bike’s frame and rear wheel.

 If you’re locking your bike for a long period of time in an especially high-theft area, Rich Conroy, director of education at Bike New York, recommends Kryptonite’s Fahgettaboudit steel chain and dead bolt.
 “The advantage of a cable or chain is that they can go around larger objects that a U-lock won’t fit,” he said, and “cables can be easy to cut though.”
 While this set is extremely effective at protecting your frame and wheels, all that impregnable steel does come with some heft, though, and with this set, you’ll be riding around with an extra ten pounds.
 Some choose to loop the chain around their waist for easier carrying — just don’t lose your key à la Ilana Wexler.